collective/collective.cmisbrowser/README.rst

 ===============

-After installing you will be able to add a *CMIS Browser* in your Plone site.
+After installing you will be able to add a *CMIS Browser* in your Plone site from the *Add new...* drop-down menu.
 Configuration can be done on the *CMIS Browser* itself and/or you can set a site wide configuration.

 Configuration
 =============